jeff-blank/mapper/README.md

 ```

 Also untested, but `tally_column` should work as a regular column containing
 a number, provided each state/county combination occurs only once.
-In that
+In this
 case, `group_by` would presumably be an empty string.